Wildwood Gallery

 We offer a full bespoke conservation picture framing service.
 From the simplest of frames to the most elaborate in any colour and any size.
 We will be able to frame your artwork to the highest standards.

 We are only too pleased to offer advice on your picture framing requirements.
 With over 4000 moulding designs to meet both modern and traditional interiors as well as our extensive range of mountboard's which are all acid free.
 Our rigorous standards ensure that the finished frame will provide a safe and protective environment for your art work yet will be pleasing to the eye.
 Your frames can be hand painted to almost any colour including Farrow and Ball colours.
 Gold and Silver leaf is also available.
-We offer a full restoration and cleaning service as well as a full range of specialty glazing including acrylic.
+We offer a full frame restoration and cleaning service as well as a full range of specialty glazing including acrylic.
 We recommend conservation UV glazing as a minimum.
-Wildwood Gallery can meet all your framing needs.

 • Full bespoke conservation picture framing service